sourabhutani/bookstore/README.md

-# bookstore
+# Bookstore
-It's a app which is build in Node Backend and Angular 1 for front end.
+It's small app for book store create in MEAN.
+Very helpful for MEAN stack beginners.
+You will get help in creating apis and crud operation in MEAN.